Alert Source Discuss

 AddressLength

 1-byte integer encoding the length of Address in bytes.
-Note that it MAY be zero, in which the Interoperable Address will not include an address.
-It MUST NOT be zero if ChainReferenceLength is also zero.
+Note that it MAY be zero, in which case the Interoperable Address MUST NOT include an address.
+It MUST NOT be zero if the ChainReferenceLength is also zero.

 Address